electron/electron/docs/api/remote.md

 # remote

-The `remote` module provides a simple way to do inter-process communication between renderer process and browser process.
+The `remote` module provides a simple way to do inter-process communication between the renderer process and the browser process.

-In atom-shell, all GUI related modules are only available in the browser process, if users want to call an browser side API in the renderer process , they usually would have to explicitly send inter-process messages to the browser process.
-But with the `remote` module, users can invoke methods of objects living in browser process without sending inter-process messages directly, like Java's [RMI](http://en.wikipedia.org/wiki/Java_remote_method_invocation).
+In atom-shell, only GUI-related modules are available in the renderer process.
+Without the `remote` module, users who wanted to call a browser-side API in the renderer process would have to explicitly send inter-process messages to the browser process.
+With the `remote` module, users can invoke methods of browser-side object without explicitly sending inter-process messages, similar to Java's [RMI](http://en.wikipedia.org/wiki/Java_remote_method_invocation).

 An example of creating a browser window in renderer process: